sboursault/training/training-walkthrough.md

 - create a github project

-- create ssh key to connect to github (required to push on ithub)
+- create ssh key to connect to github (required to push on github)

 ```shell
 ssh-keygen -t ed25519 -C "sboursault@protonmail.com"